nicnosis/iu-courses/j360/docs/web-syllabus.md

 The instructor reserves the right to adjust students' participation grade according to the level of participation and frequency of attendance for that student.

 ### Homework
-This class has short homework assignments designed to test and reinforce knowledge from class.
-The homework assignments are not graded, but they are absolutely essential for success.
-Students who do not complete homework are likely to struggle and fall behind.
-The homework assignments are designed to closely reflect lecture material and make projects much easier to complete.
+This class has four homework assignments designed to test and reinforce knowledge from class.
+Homework assignments will typically involve a shorter or less involved coding task.

 ### Presentation
 You will give an informal presentation, about five minutes in length, about a topic related to web design.
 While this course covers a lot of material, it only begins to scratch the surface of web development and computer programming.
 The idea behind these presentations is that students will do some research about a subject related to web design and share it with others.